dmarx/obsidian_vault/Moduli Spaces.md

+---
+tags:
+  - needs-outlinks
+  - gold
+  - 2hi4this
+  - weak-oc
+---
+Notes:

+model families are Moduli Spaces.
+Parameterizations with and without hyperparameters are both moduli spaces.

+---
 Moduli spaces are fundamental constructs in mathematics and theoretical physics, providing a structured way to study families of geometric objects that share certain properties.
 These spaces serve as parameter spaces, where each point represents a distinct geometric object, such as a curve, a surface, a manifold, or an algebraic variety, subject to specific conditions or equivalence relations.
 The concept of moduli spaces is pervasive in fields such as algebraic geometry, differential geometry, complex analysis, and string theory, reflecting the deep interconnections between geometry, topology, and physics.

 ### Definition and Purpose